ubc/webworkcal/readme.md

 Installation
 -------------
-1. Follow the instruction on Google API site to create a service account and download the private key
+1. Follow the instruction on Google API site to create a service account and download the json key file.
+Place the file in the same directory as `updateCalendar.php`.
 1. Create a new calendar or use existing one
 1. Grant your service account read/write access to your Google calendar
     * Go to Google calendar and select the calendar you want to share with service account